pypa/packaging.python.org/source/installation.rst

    What to cover:

    1) Why virtualenv (what about pyenv? buildout?)
-   2) What easy_install bugs mentioned in PEP453 does pip address?
+   2) Why pip? the rationale from PEP453 (what easy_install bugs mentioned in PEP453 does pip address?)

 Alternatives
 ------------